A Creature I Don't Know: Background

 Marling began working on the album during the lull after her I Speak Because I Can 2010 tour.
-It was a solitary time which she remembered as "a lot of sitting in cafés, newspaper crosswords and scrawling in notebooks before any songs took shape", she told The Guardian.
+According to The Guardian it was an "electively [sic] solitary time in which she remembers a lot of sitting in cafés, newspaper crosswords and scrawling in notebooks before any songs took shape."

 Marling started writing the material alone, and devised vocal arrangements before playing any of the songs for her band and producer.
 "It was quite an interesting way of doing it, because it allowed me to put my stamp on it before anybody else put their stamp on it", the singer said.

 Marling has been often described as an avid reader, and some of the album's songs bear direct references to works of literature.
 "Salinas" was inspired by a book about John Steinbeck.
 "Sophia" (the ancient goddess of wisdom, sometimes seen as God's female complement) was written under the influence of Robertson Davies's philosophical novel The Rebel Angels.
 The album's other main topics are "love, rage, desire, family, devils, angels, devotion, betrayal and the roles women play".

 Critical reception

 Upon its release, A Creature I Don't Know received acclaim from music critics.
-At Metacritic it holds an aggregate score of 82 out of 100 points, indicating 'universal acclaim' based on 26 professional reviews.
+At Metacritic it holds an aggregate score of 82 out of 100 points, indicating "universal acclaim" based on 26 professional reviews.
 Aggregating website AnyDecentMusic? reports a score of 8.0 based on 31 professional reviews.

 According to the Q review (subtitled: "Nu-folk starlet shines ever brighter on third outing"), the immediate impression upon hearing the album "is that of growth".
 "The unconvincing estuary English is long gone, replaced by a womanly panoply of burrs, sighs and incantatory dips that certainly make sense of past Joni Mitchell comparisons but in truth don't adhere to any single accent", Keith Cameron writes.
 While "the album's first third settles into a woozy jazz ballad territory", still, "the true grit of Laura Marling prevails amid the easy listening, and ultimately saves her third album’s deep well of substance from being smothered by its equally potent reserve of style", he argues.
 "It's testimony to her abilities that one can imagine her carrying the orchestral glimmer just as readily as death’s head balladry.
 Either way, her star power remains undiminished", the reviewer concludes.
 The New Musical Express reviewer also marks changes in the singer's style: "Gone is Marling's pure and strident alto voice, the sturdy re-telling of the folk-pop handbook and any suspicion that she fitted seamlessly into the heart sore singer-songwriter tradition.".
 According to the review, "if I Speak Because I Can was a towering musical achievement, A Creature I Don't Know is an emotional triumph".
 "This real-life fairytale is made up of myriad difficult home truths but Marling's hejira, her flight to freedom, makes for absolutely compelling listening", Priya Elan concludes.